 All Saints Day, observed on November 1, gives us the opportunity to honor the multitudes of Christians who are in heaven yet are not on either the canonized saint list or the liturgical calendar.
 But it also provides us the chance to reflect on just what holiness is and who is called to sanctity.
+To LISTEN to this post read by Dr. Italy, click on the play arrow on the left, directly below this paragraph.

 At age 16, I thought that aspiring to holiness was out of the question.
 If you really wanted to be holy, I thought, you had to be a priest, nun, or brother.
 And you had to spend your days doing “religious stuff” like praying, preaching, teaching catechism, or serving the poor.
 But I had developed an interest in the opposite sex and was headed toward a career in music.
 So I was disqualified.
 The best I could hope for was to avoid breaking the 10 commandments, get to confession when I failed, not miss Mass on Sunday and toss a few bucks in the collection each week.
 That way, I could at least make it to heaven after a lengthy stay in Purgatory.
 But true sanctity?
 That was out of my reach.